 We play this fun and funny math game all the time.
 Add this STEM game to your family game night for giggles and math practice.
 You won’t regret it!

 Learn soap-making basics (chemistry) in this Klutz STEM kit.
 You’ll be melting to molding, plus adding fragrance and glitter in designs like a cat, a fish, a cupcake, a star, and more.

 Slime is hot right now!
 This kit gives older tweens and teens everything they need for cool slime experiments along with an activity guide.

-My kids love this game so much.
+My kids love this STEM game so much.
 Try to solve the formula on each challenge card using your 3 test tubes using the 6 colored balls.
-BUT don’t touch the balls with your hands or you’ll be out!
+But, don’t touch the balls with your hands or you’ll be out!
 The first one done wins the card; the first person to get five cards wins.
 Read my full review here.